sigasi/sigasi_insights/manual/tools.md

 ## List of toolchains

-By “toolchains”, we mean any tool or set of tools that processes VHDL or Verilog code, and that is supported by Sigasi.
+By “toolchains”, we mean any tool or set of tools that processes VHDL or Verilog code, and that is supported by Sigasi Studio.
 At this time, external compiler include simulators and lint tools, but in the future it could also include synthesis tools.

-For each toolchain Sigasi can support any combination of the following:
+For each toolchain Sigasi Studio can support any combination of the following:

 * [/manual/tools#Save-time compilation]
 * [/manual/tools#Launch Simulator]
 * [/manual/linting#Quickfix for third party libraries]
-* [/manual/tools#Open a Quartus II Project in Sigasi]
+* [/manual/tools#Open a Quartus II Project in Sigasi Studio]

 Currently the following external compilers are supported: